BlogDesign and Development

 For every website design project, we start with information architecture and post-approvals.
 Then, we create wireframes before forming the final design.

-The content for the designs is often provided by the client.
-They either have their own content writing team or hired contractors.
+The website content writing for the designs is often provided by the client.
+They either have their own website content writing team or hired contractors.

 Here’s how a typical work tacker looks like: